vliz-be-opsci/mbo-csv-to-json-ld/remote/models/user-guide/user-guide.md

 ```

 For example, the above message indicates that the 4th and 5th column of the 3rd row (header == row 1) are invalid because they are required fields, but are empty.

+## Hosting and Registering JSON-LD with ODIS

+*This is is development, as we may have a single endpoint, the MBO GitHub repo, for all MBO JSON-LD to be crawled by ODIS.*

+To make your metadata discoverable by ODIS:

+1. **Host the generated JSON-LD** at a stable public URL (e.g., through GitHub Pages).
+2. **Register the URL with ODIS** so it can be harvested and indexed.